 Behavioral Tech was founded by Marsha M. Linehan, PhD (the developer of Dialectical Behavior Therapy).
 The organization trains mental health professionals in Dialectical Behavior Therapy and associated evidence-based treatments.
 Though its primary focus is for professionals, Behavioral Tech’s website includes resources useful for consumers and families.
 Specifically:

-faculty.washington.edu/linehan – This is the University of Washington site that features Marsha Linehan and links readers to her biography as well as to her resources for those with BPD
+- the University of Washington site features Marsha Linehan and links to her biography as well as to her resources for those with BPD

-SAMHSA’s website contains much information useful to those in recovery including information on suicide prevention, treatment locator services, homeless resources, and disability benefits (all ofwhich are linked from their home page at: www.samhsa.gov/recovery/.
+SAMHSA’s website contains much information useful to those in recovery including information on suicide prevention, treatment locator services, homeless resources, and disability benefits (all of which are linked from their home page.

 Specific information on BPD:

-This site is a national registry of evidence-based treatments including DBT for BPD
+The SAMHSA site has a national registry of evidence-based treatments including DBT for BPD.

-This site provides a wealth of information on all mental illnesses.
-Specifically for borderline personality disorder, search out:
+This site provides a wealth of information on all mental illnesses and specifically on borderline personality disorder.